-The biggest benefit of registering breakdown reasons is that it enables you to understand the reasons behind your availability losses.
-Once you have that procedure in place you can greatly improve the quality of your machine downtime analysis.
+The most significant benefit of registering breakdown reasons is that it enables you to understand the reasons behind your availability losses.
+Once you have that procedure in place, you can greatly improve the quality of your machine downtime analysis.
 Furthermore, knowing the details of your downtime is a big step towards improving your OEE.

-It is quite common that the practice of registering breakdown reasons in order to analyse machine downtime creates a misunderstanding among employees on the shop floor.
-The perception is that the procedure is there to monitor how well they are doing in their job.
-Or that it is there to monitor what they are doing.
-In reality, it is there to create a habit of being aware when stops occur.
+It is quite common that the practice of registering breakdown reasons creates a misunderstanding among employees on the shop floor.
+The perception is that the procedure is there to monitor how well the people are doing their jobs.
+In reality, the goal is to create a habit of being aware when stops occur.
 This leads to understanding the reasons behind machine downtime and working with the data to improve the overall production process.
-Furthermore, the practice acts as a tool that helps shop floor personnel do their job more efficiently and communicate the problems that arise more clearly.
+Furthermore, the practice acts as a tool that helps shop floor personnel do their job more efficiently and communicate problems more clearly.

-Based on our experience with numerous manufacturing companies across the globe, there are 5 key things that it will greatly increase the effectiveness of machine downtime analysis when you are just getting started or when you are looking to improve your current process.
+Based on our experience with numerous manufacturing companies across the globe, there are 5 key things that will greatly increase the effectiveness of machine downtime analysis when you are just getting started or when you are looking for ways to improve your current process.

 The single most important aspect

-All too often we see how companies start to collect data on machine downtime and OEE but no tangible results come out of it.
+All too often, we see how companies start to collect data on machine downtime and OEE, but no tangible results come out of it.
 The main reason for this is the absence of a project manager or a leader.
-That is why we always encourage companies who start their digitisation projects to make sure that they have someone responsible for leading it.
+That is why we always encourage companies who start their digitization projects to make sure that they have someone responsible for leading it.
 At Evocon we call those people Evocon ambassadors.
-They are responsible for knowing how the system works, they make sure everyone inserts the necessary information about OEE and downtime into the system.
-And they can contact our support whenever help is needed.
+They know how the system works and make sure everyone inserts the necessary information about OEE and downtime into the system.
+They contact our support whenever help is needed.

-In a nutshell, all automation and digitisation projects need leaders because they help manage the process and achieve set goals.
+In a nutshell, all automation and digitization projects need leaders because they help manage the process and achieve goals.
 Otherwise, data will stay just data.
-So if you are just about to start with machine downtime analysis, then make sure you identify that person in your company.
-Once you have a person leading the project you have already made a huge step towards making it a success to completely transform your manufacturing and OEE.
+So if you are about to start with machine downtime analysis, make sure you identify that person in your company.
+Once you have someone leading the project, you have already made a huge step towards making it a success to completely transform your manufacturing and OEE.

 Laying the groundwork for success

-Once you create ownership for the project in your company, then the next step is to make sure that the data you collect is valuable and actionable.
+Once you create ownership for the project in your company, the next step is to make sure that the data you collect is valuable and actionable.
 This is the part where you have to get everyone involved.
-Furthermore, if you are working at a multinational company, with factories in various countries, then this step is crucial.
+This step is even more crucial if you are working at a multinational company with factories in various countries.

-In order to create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
-This way everyone involved in the process understands the reasons unanimously and know how to register the correct reasons.
+To create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
+This way, everyone involved in the process understands the reasons unanimously.

 As soon as the process is running smoothly, it is time to take it to the next level.